Ntihinyurwa/data-science-portfolio/analytics-business/fraud-detection-machine-learning/notebooks/README.md

+**“The notebooks/ folder contains exploratory analysis and insights, while the src/ folder contains a consolidated, end-to-end modeling pipeline used for feature engineering, class imbalance handling, model training, and evaluation.”**

 # Notebooks

 This folder contains Jupyter notebooks used for exploratory data analysis, feature engineering, and model training for fraud detection.